Sec. 66.1105, Wis. Stats.

 -

-Can a municipality use a Standard Extension to lengthen the life of an industrial TID created between 1995 and 2004?
+Can a municipality use a Standard extension to lengthen the life of an industrial TID created between 1995 and 2004?

-No. The law has no Standard Extension for industrial TIDs created between 1995 and 2004.
-A municipality could consider requesting the Technical College Extension if it needs more time to pay off a TID's existing debt.
-Other TID types not eligible for the Standard Extension are listed in the
+No. The law has no Standard extension for industrial TIDs created between 1995 and 2004.
+A municipality could consider requesting the Technical College extension if it needs more time to pay off a TID's existing debt.
+Other TID types not eligible for the Standard extension are listed in the

 TID Extension Types matrix.